lmc2179/lmc2179.github.io/drafts/shapley.md

   * First look at the distribution of f(X) - E[f(X)], which is the "unusualness distribution"
 * Potential areas for unit-level intervention
 * "Automatic case study"
+* Why did this get flagged as fraud (robocop examples)

 imagine we actually knew the function f:X -> y, inspecting it would tell us interesting things